Lighter Side

 So why not go on the most beautiful hike ever?

 Well for starters, the most beautiful hike ever is hard.
 And long!
 And really, really hard.
 The Cinque Terre hike goes through all five of these magical UNESCO-protected villages, carved impossibly into the steep cliffs along the Mediterranean Sea.
 It’s a dream vacation, as you can read all about here, so long as you stay away from the hike.
 The one part of the hike that made perfect sense was the via dell’ amore, between the first town Riomaggiore and the second in Manarola.
-The only problem is the quaint, beautiful, less than 1 km stroll along the oceanside was washed out and doesn’t re-open until 2024.
+The only problem is the quaint, beautiful, less than 1 km stroll along the oceanside was washed out.
 That is a significant problem if you’re determined to hike all five towns.
-The easiest connection is now, not only the hardest, but the most obnoxious as you tromp through steep hillsides and weeds only to be purged onto a noisy highway to finish the not-so-romantic trek.
+BUT! great news, it’s finally open again.
+And trust me at the end of this tough hike, that stroll will be AMORE personified.

 The other reason why not to go on the most beautiful hike ever is because the only way you get to all five of these amazingly, beautiful, impossible to imagine why the even exist towns, is by going UP, UP, UP every time you leave one of them and then DOWN, DOWN, DOWN, to enter them.
 Think about that.
 Straight up… across… straight down.
-FIVE times.
+Four times.
 Five towns.
-That is what Cinque means by the way, Five and the only link between them not on a train or a boat is Up, Up, Up and Down, Down, Down.
+That is what Cinque means by the way, Five and the only link between them not on foot is Up, Up, Up and Down, Down, Down.

 So… have I convinced you?
 Or are you really crazy enough to do this most beautiful hike ever?
 The moment of truth.
 Stop here, or proceed at your peril.
 Because from now on I’m going to explain exactly how to do this hike and never regret a single moment!